Siegallab/epicQTL/README.md

 ```

 ### Bulk Segregant Analysis
-All analysis is done using the .Rmd file, which utilizes the cybrBSA package.
+All analysis is done using the `CuPAPER_1byRep_Process.Rmd` file, which utilizes the cybrBSA package.
 Please download this package from github to use.

 ### Visualization
-Scripts for each figure of the manuscript are included in the visualizations .Rmd.
+Scripts for each figure of the manuscript are included in the visualizations `CuPAPER_Figures.Rmd`.
 Each